Gourang97/max-ai/docs/source/quickstart.rst

 Quickstart
 ==========
-To use maxai, first install it using pip:
+To use maxai, first install it using pip

 ::